Masonic Ego - Positive Or Negative ?

 I know that it is difficult for many of our Brothers

-to accept the fact that they are egotists; however, I would point out to all
+to accept the fact that they are egotists; however, I would point

 my Brothers that ours is an ego-driven organization.
 If it were not for ego, we